piechartssuck/courses/content/readings/_index.md

 So you should absolutely read it to get a basis but in the long run, you will learn more from this course by doing.

 ## The Course Nontext
-There's no such thing as visual learner or any other kind of learner [(Rogowsky, Calhoun & Tallal, 2015)](https://www.apa.org/pubs/journals/features/edu-a0037478.pdf){target="_blank"}.
+There's no such thing as visual learner or any other kind of learner [(Rogowsky, Calhoun & Tallal, 2015)](https://www.apa.org/pubs/journals/features/edu-a0037478.pdf).
 With that said, reinforcement using different mediums such as presentations, videos, visualizations, walkthroughs, etc helps.
 These however take a lot of time to construct so please take some time to go through them.
 Is the production quality Hollywood?
 No because I'm a professor at a public university who doesn't sound like Morgan Freeman, have three children and drive a car with duct tape on it BUT they'll be decent.
 I am always open to suggestions so if you have any, please send them along!
 <br>
 <br>
-*Pictures are better than words because some words are big and hard to understand.*
+*Pictures are better than words because some words are big and hard to understand.* <br>
 <br>
-- Peter Griffin
+--- Peter Griffin

 ### Need Help?
-I always prefer a face to face meeting if possible but since that's not possible, you can schedule a Zoom via the [Calendar](https://calendly.com/nopiecharts){target="_blank"} or contact me within [Slack](https://2021edp613.slack.com){target="_blank"} by tagging my name `@Dr. Abhik Roy` in a text box along with your message.
+I always prefer a face to face meeting if possible but since that's not possible, you can schedule a Zoom via the [Calendar](https://calendly.com/nopiecharts) or contact me within [Slack](https://2021edp613.slack.com) by tagging my name `@Dr. Abhik Roy` in a text box along with your message.